-4.8 Defense of the Master's Thesis
+4.8.
+Defense of the Master's Thesis

-4.8.1 The Master's Examination Panel
+4.8.1.
+The Master's Examination Panel

-Upon completion of the master's thesis and its endorsement by the Thesis Adviser and Thesis Reader to the Graduate Committee, the latter shall recommend to the Dean the formal appointment of two (2) Thesis Examiners who, together with the Thesis Adviser and Thesis Reader (plus the Thesis Co-Adviser, if any) shall constitute the Master's Examination Panel of four (4) or five (5) members.
+Upon completion of the Master's Thesis and its endorsement by the Thesis Adviser and Thesis Reader to the Graduate Committee, the latter shall recommend to the Dean the formal appointment of two (2) Thesis Examiners who, together with the Thesis Adviser and Thesis Reader (plus the Thesis Co-Adviser, if any) shall constitute the Master's Examination Panel of four (4) or five (5) members.
+A maximum of two (2) members of the Master's Examination Panel may come from an external institution, i.e. outside the Institute, College or University.
 The Thesis Reader or one of the Thesis Examiners shall be elected by the Master's Examination Panel to chair the Master's Examination Panel.

-4.8.2 Administration of the Master's Examination
+4.8.2.
+Administration of the Master's Examination